fairdirect/foodrescue-content/README.md

 make
 ```

-[TODO: The Makefile based build process still has to be implemented.]
+@todo The Makefile based build process still has to be implemented.

 ## 5. Development Guide